Wayside Chapel

-The Wayside Chapel is a charity and parish mission of the Uniting Church in Australia in the Potts Point area of Sydney, Australia.
+The Wayside Chapel is a charity and parish mission of the Uniting Church in Australia in the Potts Point area of Sydney.
 Situated near Sydney's most prominent red-light district in Kings Cross, the Wayside Chapel offers programs and services which attempt to ensure access to health, welfare, social and recreation services.
 The centre assists homeless people and others on the margins of society.

 Description

 The Wayside Chapel's mission is described as "creating a community with no 'us' and 'them'".
 Its motto, developed during the leadership of the Rev. Graham Long is "Love Over Hate".

 Graham Long described the Wayside Chapel's approach in a 2014 interview as not having "any interest at all in solving problems".
 Rather, the Wayside Chapel characterises its approach in the following way:"I don’t want you to be a problem that I have to fix.
 I want you to be a person that I can meet.
 And I think if we meet you’ll change and so will I. You’ll move towards health and so will I. That’s how it works."